Privacy Reasoning in Ambiguous Contexts: Problem Statement

 \section{Problem Statement}

-We consider an agent, depicted in Figure~\ref{fig:clarification}, modeled by an LLM $\phi$, tasked with making a binary decision about sharing a piece of information (e.g., a medical condition or an appointment time).
+We consider an agent, depicted in Figure~\ref{fig:clarification}, modeled by an LLM $\phi$, tasked with making a binary judgment about sharing a piece of information (e.g., a medical condition or an appointment time).
 Such information is served to the model through data structures called \emph{scenarios} $\mathcal{S_C}$, parameterized by a set of contextual fields $\mathcal{C}$, often inspired by the contextual integrity theory \cite{nissenbaum2004privacy, nissenbaum2009privacy}.
 The task of the model $\phi$ is then to output $\phi(\mathcal{S_C})\in \{\texttt{yes}, \texttt{no}\}$, where $\texttt{yes}$ (respectively $\texttt{no}$) corresponds to the conclusion that it is appropriate (respectively not) to share the data in the scenario $\mathcal{S_{C}}$.
 See Figure~\ref{fig:example2} for an example.
-The agent can interact with the environment to acquire evidence for determining the appropriateness of sharing.

-\textbf{Context clarification.} We focus on studying what type of \text{clarifying context} is required to improve privacy assessments.
-We intentionally allow for a broad notion that covers settings where the agent may ask clarifying questions to the user, or access more fine-grained information about the sharing scenario.
-We develop a framework to systematically expand $\mathcal{C}$ with various types of new context $\mathcal{N}$, and observing its effect on privacy judgments through $\mathcal{S_{C|N}}$.
+\textbf{Context clarification.} In particular, we consider an agent that can seek additional information to clarify the context of a request before rendering a privacy judgment.
+We intentionally allow for a broad range of clarification options, including settings where the agent may ask clarifying questions to the user, or access more fine-grained environment information about the sharing scenario.
+To inform the design of such a context clarification process, we focus in this paper on studying what type of \text{clarifying context} improves privacy judgments.
+To this end, we develop a simulation framework to systematically expand $\mathcal{C}$ with various types of new context $\mathcal{N}$, and observe its effect on privacy judgments $\phi(\mathcal{S_{C|N}})$.